codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 {% endraw %}
 {% endhighlight %}

-Behind the scenes Codefresh will
+Behind the scenesm Codefresh will:

 1. First login to the "staging" Docker registry using the "staging" credentials
-1. Build the docker image, by resolving the `FROM` statements with "staging" images, pulling them as needed using the staging credentials
+1. Build the Docker image, by resolving the `FROM` statements with "staging" images, pulling them as needed using the staging credentials
 1. Tag the Docker image
 1. Login to the "production" Docker registry
 1. Push the final Docker image to the "production" registry.